syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Side-Pane-Content.md

 Height of the drawer footer content can be adjusted using `DrawerFooterHeight` property.

-N> DrawerFooterView will be diabled by setting DrawerFooterHeight to zero
+N> DrawerFooterView will be disabled by setting DrawerFooterHeight to zero

 {% tabs %}